 Getting to product-market fit is one of the most difficult challenges every tech founder faces.
 Once reached, it can feel like the finish line of a long race.
 The truth is, it’s the starting line.

 It’s at this point that a company starts finding its stride.
 Sales and marketing have found the right messaging and repeatable processes, customers are onboarding at a good cadence, and momentum is growing.
 There is a better sense of what propels the growth of your company, and the future looks more concrete.
 Things are moving from chaos and uncertainty, to order, predictability, and scalability.

 But how does a company get to the next level?
-At this inflection point, many founders need to secure new capital to build momentum at a pace that relying on cash flow simply won’t allow.
+At this inflection point, many founders need to secure new growth capital to build momentum at a pace that relying on cash flow simply won’t allow.
 In this article, we’re digging into the fundamentals of fundraising capital to facilitate growth.
 We’ll look at what growth capital is, when you can pursue it, and how to fundraise efficiently and successfully.

 What is growth capital?